h0uter/situational-graph/README.md

 During exploration, the **Knowledge Roadmap** should ground the knowledge about mission critical entities spatially in a sparse graph structure which can be directly used for robot navigation.
 This will enable spatial reasoning and especially for search and rescue scenarios this can provide a state graph like overview of the mission.

 <img src="documentation/2022-02-01 sampling exploration.gif" alt="alt text" width="700" height="whatever">

+Here you can see WIP exploration in simulation to build the skeleton of the **Knowledge Roadmap**.

 ## Quick start
 - `pip install requirements.txt`